ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * A Standing player in possession of the ball enters a square that is within the opposing team's End Zone without Falling Over or being Knocked Down.
 * A Standing player picks up or catches the ball whilst occupying a square within the opposing team's End Zone.

-*For example, a player that occupies a square withinthe opposing team's End Zone who catches the ball willimmediately score a touchdown.
-Alternatively, a player in possession of the ball may be chain-pushed into theopposing team's End Zone.*
+*For example, a player that occupies a square within the opposing team's End Zone who catches the ball will immediately score a touchdown.
+Alternatively, a player in possession of the ball may be chain-pushed into the opposing team's End Zone.*

 Note, however, that if a player is Placed Prone, Falls Over or is Knocked Down whilst moving into the opposition's End Zone, no touchdown is scored.
 A player must be Standing for a touchdown to be scored.